-- The National Mechanisms Project which produces an annual report on the status of national efforts to develop systematic and comprehensive approaches to prevention.
+- The National Mechanisms Project which produces periodic reports on the status of national efforts to develop systematic and comprehensive approaches to prevention.

 - Online Curriculum Development allowing I-GMAP to make its graduate program available more widely to students on other SUNY campuses and around the world.

 - Curriculum Development Grants so that we can build the capacity of faculty across all disciplines within Binghamton University and across the SUNY system to incorporate an atrocity prevention focus in their classes.

-- Lemkin Fellowships to host prevention practitioners for an entire semester at Binghamton University.
+- Practitioner Fellowships to expand our ability to host prevention practitioners for an entire semester at Binghamton University.